Caleido

 Caleido is a 173 m, 36-story skyscraper located in Madrid.
 It is popularly known as the Quinta Torre (Fifth Tower), as it stands near the other four skyscrapers of the Cuatro Torres Business Area (CTBA) complex along the Paseo de la Castellana.
 As of 2021, IE University is the main tenant.

 Construction began in April 2017 and the tower was formally completed on 19 October 2021.
 The original completion date was September 2020, but it was delayed due to the COVID-19 pandemic.

 The building occupies the former site of the Centro Internacional de Convenciones de la Ciudad de Madrid.
-It is the fifth tallest building in Madrid and the seventh tallest in Spain.
+It is the fifth tallest building in Madrid and the eighth tallest in Spain.

 Caleido was designed by the architectural firms Fenwick Iribarren and Serrano-Suñer Arquitectura.
 The main contractor was OHL Desarrollos.

 History

 On the land where the four CTBA towers now stand was the former Ciudad Deportiva de Real Madrid, which was demolished in 2004.
 Between 2004 and 2009, the Torre Cepsa, Torre de Cristal, Torre Emperador Castellana and Torre PwC were built in the area bordering Paseo de la Castellana.
 However, there remained another part, close to Avenida Monforte de Lemos, with 33325 m2 of surface area and 70000 m2 of buildable area.